Request a Consultation

 6. What is Estate Planning?

-Estate planning is building a comprehensive plan with a will or a trust for the disposition of your assets at your death but should also include protections for your surviving spouse, your children or other family members important to you.
+Estate planning is building a comprehensive plan with a will or a trust for the disposition of your assets at your death but also includes built in protection for your surviving spouse, your children or other family members important to you.
 A good plan also provides for your incapacity by appointing an “agent” to serve for you.
-This planning allows for business succession if you are a small business owner and assistance and guidance for maintaining your wealth for generations.
+Business succession if you are a small business owner can be included in your planning.
+Legacy planning is assistance and guidance for maintaining your wealth for generations and should be a facet of this planning.

 7. What is a Will?

 A Will is a dispositive instrument.
-It is formally called a “Last Will and Testament” written by a testator (the person creating the Will, our client).
-It remains revocable during the testator’s lifetime but allows the testator to protect his or her spouse, life partner or grandchildren and children’s estates from divorce, creditors and other challenges, make charitable gifts and allows the testator to have some input into how and when problem or “special needs” descendants can access the inheritances.
+It is formally called a “Last Will and Testament” written by a testator (the person creating the Will).
+It remains changeable during the testator’s lifetime but can include provisions that allows the testator to protect his or her spouse, life partner or grandchildren and children’s estates from divorce, creditors and other challenges, make charitable gifts after death.
 It also allows the planner to assist the client to avoid the estate tax, if applicable to the client’s estate.